apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/documentmk.md

 ==============

 One of the plugins in Oak stores data in a document oriented format.
-The plugin implements two low level APIs, the `MicroKernel` and `NodeStore` interface.
+The plugin implements the low level `NodeStore` interface.

 The document storage optionally uses the [persistent cache](persistent-cache.html) to reduce read operations on the backend storage.